salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 * `webkitRequestFullscreen` [Chrome, Edge, Safari]
 * `mozRequestFullScreen` [Firefox]

 The fullscreen API allows elements to be displayed in "fullscreen" mode.
 It is supported by all major browsers, with varying implementations.
 The reason this API is blocked is because it does not adjust the DOM in the element but the native fullscreen hooks on the browser.
 A malicious user may use the fullscreen API for phishing attacks.
 For example, because the fullscreen API obscures the main address bar in all major browsers, a user can hide the fake URL on a phishing page.
-Or, this also allows users the ability to fake an address bar with their own DOM.
+Or, this also allows users the ability to fake an address bar with their own DOM. <hr>
 <a name="elementdocsinnerhtml-settermd"></a>

 ## set: Element.prototype.innerHTML [Main]